salesforce/omakase/readme.md

 #### Performing both rework and validation

 Note that any particular plugin can have as many `@Rework` and `@Validate` annotated methods as it needs.
-That is, rework and validation does not need to be separated out in to multiple classes.
+That is, rework and validation do not need to be separated out in to multiple classes.

 You can also subscribe to the exact same syntax type in multiple methods.
 However there is no guarantee to the execution order of subscription methods to the exact same syntax unit type for the exact same operation (rework or validate).
 This means, for example, that if two `@Rework` methods subscribed to `ClassSelector` are needed, and that execution order is important, then these methods should be separated out into their own classes.
 The classes should then be registered in the intended execution order.